Untitled design (4)

 3. People are living closer to the ragged edge.

-4. Sex continues to NOT deliver, yet the world continues to believe it can.
+4. Sex continues NOT to deliver, yet the world continues to believe it can.

-According to world, sex solves all our problems.
+According to the world, sex solves all our problems.
 If a person can have more and better sex with beautiful, exciting partners, then life will truly be fulfilling.
-This is literally how our culture sells and celebrates sex.
+This belief system is literally how our culture sells and celebrates sex.
 There is just one problem; it is absolutely not true.
 Think about it.
-Have you ever met a man in his mid-fifties who said, “you know, last year I finally had enough sex to make me truly happy.
+Have you ever met a man in his mid-fifties who said, “You know, last year I finally had enough sex to make me truly happy.
 I left my wife to pursue younger women.
 I was on my fifth affair, and suddenly I was completely content and deeply fulfilled with life.”
-It sounds ludicrous, because it is.
+It sounds ludicrous because it is.
 No one ever finds total fulfillment when they look for it in sexual relationships.
 God, the creator of sex, did design it to be a powerful and pleasurable part of our lives.
 But He did not make it the end-all of our purpose on this earth.
 The world tries to deny this by chasing more sex with more people in more ways.
-But it never delivers, because it cannot.
+But it never delivers because it cannot.
 Yet, like never before, it is always in front of us.
 And, as the prevalence of illicit sex grows, so too does our divorce rate.

 5. Christians are trying marriage without Christ.